Invariants of Tutte Partitions and a $q$-Analogue: A return to the matroid case

 \begin{remark} We point out that for any $d,e\in\mathcal{L}$, if $e\leq d$, then $(M/e)/d=M/d$.
 To see this, first note that both matroids are defined on the interval $[d,{\bf1}]$ and then observe that for any $x\in[d,{\bf1}]$, $r_{(M/e)/d}(x)=r_{M/e}(x)-r_{M/e}(d)=r(x)-r(e)-(r(d)-r(e))=r(x)-r(d)=r_{M/d}(x).$ \end{remark}

 \begin{theorem} Let $f:\M \longrightarrow \Z[x,y]$.
 Then $f$ is a $q$-T-G invariant if and only if $f$ is a T-G invariant. \end{theorem} \begin{proof} Assume first that $f$ is a T-G invariant.
+It is immediate that \ref{qP1} is satisfied.
 If $M$ is prime-free, then by Lemma~\ref{lem:one_base_prime_free} it contains a unique basis, which means that each atom of $M$ is either a loop or an isthmus.
-Therefore, since $f$ satisfies property \ref{tg2}, it also satisfies property \ref{qP2}.
-If $M$ contains a prime diamond and $e$ is an independent atom that is contained in all coloops of $M$, then $e$ is neither a loop nor an isthmus and so since $f$ satisfies property \ref{tg3}, it necessarily satisfies property \ref{qP3}.
+Therefore, using Lemma~\ref{lem:m-aisom/a}, since $f$ satisfies property \ref{tg2}, it also satisfies property \ref{qP2}.
+If $M$ contains a prime diamond and $e$ is an independent atom that is contained in all coloops of $M$, then $e$ is neither a loop nor an isthmus and so since $f$ satisfies property \ref{tg3}, it necessarily satisfies property \ref{qP3} (since the summation $\sum_{k=1}^{q^{n-1}-1}f(M([e_k,\bar{e}_k]))$ is empty with $q=1$).
 It follows that any T-G invariant is also a $q$-T-G invariant.

 Conversely, assume $f$ is a $q$-T-G invariant, so that $f$ satisfies properties \ref{qP1}, \ref{qP2}, and \ref{qP3}.
 Clearly, if $f$ satisfies \ref{qP1}, then it also satisfies \ref{tg1}.
 If $M$ contains an atom that is neither a loop nor an isthmus, then by Lemma~\ref{lem:one_base_prime_free}, $M$ contains a prime diamond, and thus \ref{tg3} is clearly satisfied.
 Therefore, we need only address the case for which $M$ is not prime-free, and $e\in M$ is a loop or an isthmus.
 Namely, we must show that in such a case $f(M)=f(M(e))f(M/e)$.